Andrew Benintendi Player Props: White Sox vs. Angels

 Andrew Benintendi At The Plate

+- In 78.4% of his 51 games this season, Benintendi has picked up at least one hit.
+He's also had 13 multi-hit games.

-- He has not hit a long ball in his 50 games this year.
+- In 51 games played this year, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.